Acher0ns/RoR2ModMenu-Renewed/README.md

 ```
 6. Press ctrl+b to build dll and it should be located where you found the .sln file -> bin -> Debug -> RoRCheats.dll

-7.Use your favorite mono injector to inject the dll (If you do not know how to use sharpmonoinjector, scroll down to that section)
+7. Use your favorite mono injector to inject the dll (If you do not know how to use sharpmonoinjector, scroll down to that section)
 ```
 Namespace: RoRCheats
 Class: Loader